NetStacksNetStacks

 • Security findings go privately to security@netstacks.net, not into a public issue.
 See the repo's SECURITY.md for the disclosure timeline.

-Application Source (Under NDA)
+Application Source (Open-Sourcing Soon)

 • NetStacks Professional — the Terminal desktop application and the Local Agent (SSH, the credential vault, session recordings, SFTP).